 Enter the Ninja – 1981 – Franco Nero is badass!

 I was still in my youth when I first saw this film.
 I thought it was horrible!
 I really liked one ninja flick and that was Ninja III: The Domination.
 The need to compare all other ninja flicks to that one was imminent.
 It wasn’t until later that I understood that not all ninja flicks deal with supernatural powers.
-In fact, very few of them does.
-Enter the Ninja is really one of those movies that keeps the subject realistic.
+In fact, very few of them do.
+Enter the Ninja is really one of those movies that keep the subject realistic.
 Very realistic even!
-I’ve grown and become older and realise that this really is a great movie now!
+I’ve grown and become older and realize that this really is a great movie now!

 The fight scenes are good and realistic.
 There are flesh wounds caused by swords and other ninjitsu weapons.
-It’s a relief seeing that these weapons actually inflicts damage.
-In many films there’s not a drop of blood.
+It’s a relief seeing that these weapons actually inflict damage.
+In many films, there’s not a drop of blood.
 There should be and I’m glad that Enter the Ninja shows some.
-The plot isn’t a original one though.
-It centers around this american guy (Franco Nero) who become a master ninja in Japan.
+The plot isn’t an original one though.
+It centers around this American guy (Franco Nero) who become a master ninja in Japan.
 He returns to the states and seeks out his old friend.
-Soon he realises that this friend is in trouble and that thugs keep attacking his business in order for some gangster mogul to buy his property.
+Soon he realizes that this friend is in trouble and that thugs keep attacking his business in order for some gangster mogul to buy his property.
 We’ve seen it before but it’s a cute story and Susan George is beautiful as the friend’s wife.

 The movie is not without humor and for once it’s ok.
 It doesn’t become silly even if I’d like these movies with as little humor as possible.
 Franco Nero is absolutely badass!
 He does the “white ninja” absolutely brilliant!